blcunlp/CNLI/README.md

 **Data Preprocessing**
 We use jieba to tokenize the sentences.
-During trainging, we use the pre-trained SGNS embedding introduced in [Analogical Reasoning on Chinese Morphological and Semantic Relations](https://arxiv.org/abs/1805.06504).
+During trainging, we use the pre-trained SGNS embedding introduced in [Analogical Reasoning on Chinese Morphological and Semantic Relations] (https://arxiv.org/abs/1805.06504).
 You can download the sgns.merge.word from [here](https://pan.baidu.com/s/1kwxiPouou6ecxyJdYmnkvw).

 **Main Scripts**
 config.py：the parameter configuration.